Holden SSX

 The Holden SSX is a concept sports–hatchback prototype car based on the Holden VY Commodore, with a V8 engine.
 The car features a "Kryptonite" green metallic paint job, with a black and silver interior, the rear is totally redesigned and features a new bumper and blackened taillights.
 The SSX concept formed part of the Holden display at the Sydney International Motor Show from October 18 to October 27, 2002.
+It currently resides at Australia's National Motor Museum in Birdwood, SA.

 Engine

 The SSX is powered by a Generation III/Holden 5.7 L V8 engine generating 225 kW through all four wheels.
 This is done though Holden's "crossXtrac" all-wheel drive system, also featured on the Holden Crewman ute, Adventra wagon, HSV Avalanche and HSV Coupé 4.